✍ Written by Senior SEO Strategist

 Why it hurts: Acquiring 50 links in one month followed by zero links the next month creates an unnatural velocity spike that can trigger algorithmic review.

 How to fix it: Spread link acquisition evenly across months.
 If using white label services, stagger delivery across the month rather than taking all placements at once.
+If you're struggling with stalled link growth overall, this resource on how to fix slow backlink growth covers both velocity and volume solutions in detail.

 Pro SEO Tips for Maximum Results With Link Building in 2026